liferay-search/liferay-docs/en/deployment/articles/05-upgrading-to-liferay-7-2/09-migrating-from-audience-targeting/03-manually-migrating-from-audience-targeting.markdown

 [TOC levels=1-4]

-As explained in the previous article, some Audience Targeting rules do not have a direct equivalent in @product@ 7.2 and, therefore, they cannot be migrated automatically.
+As explained in the previous article, some Audience Targeting rules do not have a direct equivalent in @sharepoint@ 7.2 and, therefore, they cannot be migrated automatically.
 Here are the recommended solutions for each rule type.

 ## User Attribute Rules

 Some User Attributes, like Gender or Age, do not have a direct equivalent in
-@product-ver@.
+@sharepoint-ver@.
 User Attributes retrieved from external sources like Facebook also do not have a replacement.
 To replace these, you must create a [custom user field](/docs/7-2/user/-/knowledge_base/u/creating-segments-with-custom-fields-and-session-data) and use that to define your new Segment.